The Summer 2015 release of the LSST stack is internally numbered "11.0" (git tag) or v11_0 (EUPS distrib).

 These release notes focus on the Science Pipelines part of the LSST Stack, but there are other important components developed by Data Management teams.

-An up-to-date list of known issues for 11.0 affecting users is available.
+An up-to-date list of known issues for 11.0 affecting external users is available.

 A summary of Stack characterisation measurements is available.